light5551/docs-opmanual_autolab/book/opmanual_autolab/40_localization_system/44_localization_demo.md

 ## Setting up your master computer

 The localization pipeline needs a __master__ computer that will receive all information and process it.
-In order for everything to work, you need a kinetic roscore running at all times, and it needs to be run first.
+In order for everything to work, you need a **noetic** roscore running at all times, and it needs to be run first.

     laptop $ docker run --name roscore --rm --net=host -dit duckietown/dt-ros-commons:daffy-amd64 roscore